Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Jon Gray (2-1) will take to the mound for the Rangers and make his eighth start of the season.
+- The Rangers will send Andrew Heaney (2-3) to the mound for his eighth start this season.

-- In seven starts this season, he's earned a quality start in three of them.

-- Gray will look to finish five or more innings for the fifth start in a row.

 |Opponent